 Eventually, we prepared recommendations for keeping track of the index states.
 What’s more, we provided instructions on how to use SQL Server Database Engine Tuning Advisor to identify indexing issues and choose the most appropriate indexes for each user workload.
 We also recommended using SQL Server Dynamic Management Views to identify missing indexes and add them to improve the SQL Server database performance.
 Besides, we showed how to use dynamic management views to monitor the level of maintenance on the index caused by insert, update, or delete operations.
 Having the index usage statistics, we can consider dropping the indexes that incur maintenance overhead or with rare usage.

 We discovered a number of queries that utilized a SPOOL operator.
 In most cases, they were recursive queries built using Common Table Expressions (CTE).
 We modified the database schema by implementing closure tables to mitigate this problem.
 Closure tables store every possible relationship, greatly reducing the need for recursion.
 This approach appears to be much faster than recursion with CTEs.
-However, its downside is the explosion of data that we must store.
-The amount of data should not be a determinant since partitioning, cost of storage, and appropriate indexes will eliminate this downside.
+However, its downside is the reams of data that we must store.
+The large amount of data should not be a deterrant since partitioning, cost of storage, and appropriate indexes will eliminate this downside.

 Recommendations for the future

-Apart from resolving the issues slowing down SQL Server database performance, we provided our customer with best practices on how to avoid problems in future.
+Apart from resolving the issues slowing down SQL Server database performance, we provided our customer with best practices on how to avoid problems in the future.

 We specified the best configuration of the temporary database used for sorts, joins, hashes, and many other operations given the current data set.
 This database should be adequate enough for the activity that takes place on the server.
-So, the database size, as well as database placement, is essential for performance.
+So, the database size, as well as database placement, is essential to performance.

 As an example of best practice, SQL Server should proactively alert the DBA and other key team members when an issue arises.
-We can achieve this by assigning SQL Server Agent alerts to operators, so that Database Mail receive notifications about SQL Server job failures.
+We can achieve this by assigning SQL Server Agent alerts to operators, so that Database Mail will receive notifications about SQL Server job failures.